Delta Air Lines investigates blast that killed 2 workers at facility in Atlanta

 Atlanta Mayor Andre Dickens posted on X to offer his condolences to relatives of the victims.

-The International Association of Machinists and Aerospace Workers urged Delta to launch a quick and thorough investigation into "how this happened."
+The aerospace workers union urged Delta to launch a quick and thorough investigation into "how this happened."
 The union is trying to organize 20,000 ground workers at the mostly nonunion Delta.